basilesimon/bsfr/content/weeknotes/weeknotes-32.md

 ---
 date: "2021-05-07T00:00:00Z"
-published: false
+draft: true
-title: 'Full steam ahead - weeknotes #32'
+title: "Full steam ahead - weeknotes #32"
 ---

 For the first time since I was awarded the grant, I got to spend several _consecutive_ days on the [Digital Evidence Toolkit](https://digitalevidencetoolkit.org).
 I liked this pace: it felt like this wasn't a hobby, but my job proper.
 I hope this continues through the spring and summer.